rahkeemg/Classification-Modeling/README.md

 * Pulling more recent data to see how demographics have increased over the years
 * Web scrapping with the census bureau website to automatically update the data used.
 * Using random forests instead of Decision Trees
+    * Although the decision trees performed the best, models produced by them thend to have a large amount of bias caused by the underlying Greedy Search Algorithm.